0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Effective use and care of diarthrodial joints in fitness involve several considerations:

-• Proper Warm-Up: Activities that prepare these joints for exercise can prevent injuries such as strains or sprains.
+• Proper Warm-Up: Activities that prepare these joints for exercise can prevent injuries such as strains or Sprains.

 • Technique and Form: Using correct form during exercise protects the joints from undue stress and helps improve performance.